 Mama Bear: Don't even think of threatening Maria's household.
 Not unless you fancy getting embedded with buckshot...among other possibilities.

 Meaningful Echo: During a training session while in the FBI Academy, Shawn tells Natara that the crime scene is not just 'out here', but also in their heads.
-At the very end of Season 5, after Shawn's supposed death, Natara repeats the saying to herself.
+At the very end of Season 5, after Shawn falls from the roof of Alcatraz, Natara repeats the saying to herself.

-Mind Screw: Mal’s and Natara’s hallucination sequences near the end of Season 10, in ‘Love and Madness’.
+Mind Screw: Mal’s and Natara’s rather all-out hallucination scenes near the end of Season 10, in ‘Love and Madness’.

 Monster of the Week: Each season is primarily concerned with a particular Serial Killer (whether or not they're one of the Connoisseur's lilim).
 Even during the usual two side cases for parts 2-3 and 5-6, Mal and Natara are constantly aware of the wretch's shadow, and typically didn't take the side case of their own wishes (e.g. Season 3's first side case is only taken because Seth won't finalize Ryan's transfer to California unless they do).

 Never Found the Body: Mal mentions this trope by name in 8-1, referring to Eric Mills when a copycat killer with a similar MO arises.
 Shawn's body was also never found after his fake death in 5-8, which later led to the revelation of him becoming the cult leader The Kraken in Volume 8.

 Non-Standard Game Over: Several of the 'You have failed.' endings are this, including Mal resigning from the force if he [spoiler: shoots Mayor Gilcomb]] in 6-8.

 Noodle Incident: Blaise often talks about the cannibal she faced in Season 11 without giving a proper explanation of what really happened, much to the other characters' chagrin.